| |

 I already was chasing butterflies (and caterpillars),

-them in a more serious way.
+butterflies in a more serious way.
 And to be honest the new

 fire started more or less by chance when I took some